 Blue Bee Cider — Richmond

-On Sunday, December 3, Blue Bee Cider in Richmond’s historic Scott’s Addition neighborhood will host the second annual Christkindlmarkt, which features local vendors and artists, along with plenty of cider.
+On Saturday, December 14, Blue Bee Cider in Richmond’s historic Scott’s Addition neighborhood will host their annual Christkindlmarkt, which features local vendors and artists, along with plenty of cider.
 Blue Bee’s dry Charred Ordinary cider pairs well with a many different holiday dishes, especially salty hams, and the Harvest Ration dessert cider is perfect to pair with desserts.

 Trump Winery — Charlottesville

 During select upcoming dates, Trump Winery offers a unique holiday experience for visitors with horse-drawn carriage rides through their decorated vineyard wonderland.
 Guests at the Albemarle House during the holiday season will enjoy decorated accommodations.
 Any of their sparkling wines will pair well with holiday meals.

 General’s Ridge will offer visitors holiday refreshments along with wine, give tours of the decorated Manor House on property, and host several vendors on-site for your holiday shopping needs during their Holiday Sip & Shop on November 30, 2019.
 The General’s Ridge Petit Manseng (made from one of the most promising grape varieties in Virginia) will pair perfectly with a range of holiday dishes.